compsci697l/compsci697l.github.io/assignments/assignments2016/assignment1.md

 ### Submitting your work

 To make sure everything is working properly, **remember to do a clean run ("Kernel -> Restart & Run All") after you finish work for each notebook** and submit the final version with all the outputs.
-Whether you work on the assignment locally or using Terminal, once you are done working run the `collectSubmission.sh` script from the `assignment1` directory; this will produce a file called `assignment1.zip`.
-Upload this file to Moodle before the assignment is due.
+Once you are done working, zip all the code and notebooks in a single file and upload it to Moodle.
+On Linux or macOS you can run the provided `collectSubmission.sh` script from `assignment1/` to produce a file `assignment1.zip`.

 ### Q1: k-Nearest Neighbor classifier (20 points)